 \textbf{Overall Implication of CKD.} Due to the hidden sparsity-oriented regularizer in CKD (Theorem \ref{thm:ckd_smooth}), the face network extracts profound inter-class relationship information from whole identities in its prediction layer.
 Then, by the accurate alignment between the face and periocular posteriors, the inter-class relationship extracted from face images is effectively transferred to the prediction layer of the periocular network.

-\textbf{Differences to Standard KD in Theoretical Aspects.} In the above theoretical aspects, the vanilla KD starkly contrasts our proposed CKD.
-The standard KD transfers knowledge from the face network to the periocular network without consistency.
+\textbf{Differences to Standard KD in Theoretical Aspects.} The vanilla KD starkly contrasts our proposed CKD in the above theoretical aspects.
+The standard KD transfers knowledge from the face to the periocular network without consistency.
 Due to the lack of consistency, the following can be observed: (1') Only the periocular network learns from smooth labels.
-Thus, the face network may overfit, and does not extracts relationship information from face images (2') Due to the absence of bi-directional KL terms, the distillation loss can be suboptimal (Remark in Sec.~\ref{sec:theory_transfer}), so the knowledge transfer is also ineffective.
+Thus, the face network may overfit and does not extract relationship information from face images (2').
+Due to the absence of bi-directional KL terms, the distillation loss can be suboptimal (Remark in Sec.~\ref{sec:theory_transfer}), so the knowledge transfer is also ineffective.